-IMPACT OF THE FEDERAL TAX INCREASE PREVENTION ACT OF 2014 ON NORTH CAROLINA'S CORPORATE AND INDIVDUAL INCOME TAX RETURNS
+IMPACT OF THE FEDERAL PROTECTING AMERICANS FROM TAX HIKES ACT OF 2015 ON NORTH CAROLINA'S CORPORATE AND INDIVDUAL INCOME TAX RETURNS FOR TAX YEAR 2015

 North Carolina's corporate income tax law uses federal taxable income as the starting point in determining North Carolina taxable income.
 North Carolina's individual income tax law uses federal adjusted gross income as the starting point in determining North Carolina taxable income.
 In both cases, the reference to federal law is to the Internal Revenue Code ("Code") as of a certain date.
-Currently, that reference is to the Code as of December 31, 2013.
+Currently, that reference is to the Code as of January 1, 2015.
 Each year the General Assembly determines whether to update its reference to the Code.
 Doing so would make recent amendments to the Code applicable for North Carolina income tax purposes.
-In some cases, the General Assembly chooses not to follow ("decouple" from) certain amendments to federal law.
+In some cases, the General Assembly chooses not to follow ("decouples" from) certain amendments to federal law.

-On December 19, 2014, President Obama signed into law the Tax Increase Prevention Act of 2014 ("TIPA").
-The Act extended several provisions in federal law that had sunset at the end of 2013.
-If the General Assembly does not update the reference to the Code to December 19, 2014 or later, the extension of those provisions will not apply for North Carolina income tax purposes.
+On December 18, 2015, President Obama signed into law the Protecting Americans From Tax Hikes Act of 2015 ("PATH").
+The Act extended several provisions in federal law that had sunset at the end of 2014.
+Some provisions were extended through the end of 2016 while other provisions were made permanent.
+The Act also included new tax reduction provisions.
+If the General Assembly does not update the reference to the Code to December 18, 2015 or later, neither the extension of those provisions that had sunset at the end of 2014 nor the new tax reduction provisions will apply for North Carolina income tax purposes.

 The Revenue Laws Study Committee is charged with studying North Carolina's revenue laws and making recommendations with respect to those laws to the General Assembly.
-On January 13, 2015, the Revenue Laws Study Committee adopted a recommendation to update the reference to the Code to January 1, 2015 but to decouple from specific provisions in TIPA.
+On March 8, 2016, the Revenue Laws Study Committee adopted a recommendation to update the reference to the Code to January 1, 2016 but to decouple from specific provisions in PATH.
 The recommended bill may be viewed here.

-If the General Assembly enacts legislation to update the Code reference as recommended, North Carolina will require additions on the corporate and individual income tax returns for (a) 85% of the amount deducted as bonus depreciation on the federal return and (b) 85% of the difference between the amount deducted on the federal return for Code section 179 expenses, using the federal dollar and federal investment limitations, and the amount that would be deductible for Code section 179 expenses using the North Carolina dollar and North Carolina investment limitations set out for 2014.
-For individual income tax returns, additions would also be required for (a) the amount deducted in arriving at adjusted gross income for qualified tuition and related expenses, and (c) the amount excluded from gross income for a qualified charitable distribution from an individual retirement plan by a person who has attained age 70 1⁄2.
+If the General Assembly enacts legislation to update the Code reference as recommended, North Carolina will require additions on the tax year 2015 corporate and individual income tax returns for (a) 85% of the amount deducted as bonus depreciation on the federal return and (b) 85% of the difference between the amount deducted on the federal return for Code section 179 expenses, using the federal dollar and federal investment limitations, and the amount that would be deductible for Code section 179 expenses using the North Carolina dollar and North Carolina investment limitations for 2015.
+For tax year 2015 individual income tax returns, additions would also be required for (a) the amount excluded from gross income for the discharge of qualified principal residence indebtedness, (b) the amount deducted in arriving at adjusted gross income for qualified tuition and related expenses, and (c) the amount excluded from gross income for a qualified charitable distribution from an individual retirement plan by a person who has attained age 70 1⁄2.
+In lieu of the exclusion from gross income, an individual can include the amount of the qualified charitable distribution in the deduction for charitable contributions if the taxpayer elects to deduct itemized deductions on the North Carolina individual income tax return.
 In addition, an individual would also be required to exclude amounts paid for mortgage insurance premiums from the deduction for qualified residence interest if the taxpayer claims itemized deductions on the North Carolina return.